-DESIGN BY ORIGINAL COPY
+DESIGN: ORIGINAL COPY

 Project TEAM: JULIA VAN DEN HOUT, AIDEN BOWMAN